flowel1/apache-beam-python/README.md

 For Data Scientists with limited experience with Java / Scala and parallel computation frameworks like Apache Spark, a good solution can be to write an **Apache Beam** pipeline in Python and run it on a **managed paid service** like Google Dataflow.
 Using a managed service has the advantage of not having to worry about dev-ops issues like cluster provisioning and management.
 All the analyst has to do is write the pipeline using the methods provided by apache_beam, which is not different from using any other Python library, and then submit the script to Google Dataflow by calling a dedicated API.
 The script will be executed in parallel on machines in Google's cloud.

-## Our example: Google Cloud Platform and Avro files
+## Our example: analyzing Avro files in Google Cloud Storage
-We consider a use case where raw data are exported from several source systems and ingested into Google Cloud Storage buckets as Avro files.
+We consider a use case where raw data are exported from several source systems and ingested into **Google Cloud Storage** buckets as **Avro files**.
 We assume that the bucket hierarchy has the following structure:
 ```
-all-my-data
+all-my-data (main bucket)
 	  system-1
 		    table-1-1
 			      ...avro files